 - ‘It pursues the strategic and economic interests of dominant sectors of the domestic population, to the accompaniment of rhetorical flourishes about its dedication to the highest values.
 That is practically a historical universal, and the reason why sensible people pay scant attention to declarations of noble intent by leaders, or accolades by their followers.’
 (261-262)

 - ‘A few simple suggestions for the United States have already been mentioned: (1) accept the jurisdiction of the International Criminal Court and the World Court; (2) sign and carry forward the Kyoto protocols; (3) let the UN take the lead in international crises; (4) rely on diplomatic and economic measures rather than military ones in confronting terror; (5) keep to the traditional interpretation of the UN Charter; (6) give up the Security Council veto and have ‘a decent respect for the opinion of mankind,’ as the Declaration of Independence advises, even if power centers disagree; (7) cut back sharply on military spending and sharply increase social spending.
-For people who believe in democracy, these are very conservative suggestions: they appear to be the opinions of the majority of the US population, in most cases the overwhelming majority.
-They are in radical opposition to public policy.’
-(262)
+For people who believe in democracy, these are very conservative suggestions: they appear to be the opinions of the majority of the US

 - ‘Another conservative suggestion is that facts, logic, and elementary moral principles should matter.’
 (263)